-Figure 23.
+Figure 21.
 NetView Management Console Open Topology Interface Resource Properties Window Example

 An Open Topology Interface application consists of one or more additional levels of views.
 These views can consist of real objects and aggregate objects with any of these objects shown linked together.
-Refer to the information with each of your Open Topology Interface applications for a description of navigating the views contained in a network aggregate object.
+See the information with each of your Open Topology Interface applications for a description of navigating the views that are contained in a network aggregate object.